nasa/cumulus/docs/deployment/postgres-database-deployment.md

 Run `terraform apply` to deploy the resources.

-**If re-applying this module, variables (e.g. `engine_version`, `snapshot_identifier` ) that force a recreation of the database cluster may result in data loss if deletion protection is disabled.
-Examine the changeset *carefully* for resources that will be re-created/destroyed before applying.**
+> ⚠️ **Caution**: If re-applying this module, variables (e.g. `engine_version`, `snapshot_identifier` ) that force a recreation of the database cluster may result in data loss if deletion protection is disabled.
+Examine the changeset **carefully** for resources that will be re-created/destroyed before applying.

 Review the changeset, and assuming it looks correct, type `yes` when prompted to confirm that you want to create all of the resources.